petermc87/Sports-GOATS/README.md

 To post, you will have to option to:
 * Add your name
 * Add the sport your GOAT is asssociated with
-* Add their most notable trait *example: atheliticm*
+* Add their most notable trait *example: atheliticism*
 * Add and image and background image
-* A synopsis explaining the reasons for why they are the GOAT!
+* Add a synopsis explaining the reasons for why they are the GOAT!

 Once created, you will be brought to the homepage where your post will be displayed and can be viewed by other users!